SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ### Stiff Problems

-For mildly stiff problems which are not oscillatory, `:Rosenbrock32` is a good choice.
-If there exist large oscillations, then this form (local extrapolated) is not L-stable, and thus it is recommended that you use `:Rosenbrock23` which is L-stable (but Order 2 instead of 3).
-As a native DifferentialEquations.jl solver, Julia-defined numbers will work.
+For mildly stiff problems it is recommended that you use `:Rosenbrock23` As a native DifferentialEquations.jl solver, many Julia-defined numbers will work.
 This method uses ForwardDiff to automatically guess the Jacobian.
 For faster solving when the Jacobian is known, use `radau`.
 For highly stiff problems where Julia-defined numbers need to be used (SIUnits, Arbs), `:Trapezoid` is the current best choice.